ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

 Submit
 ======
 There are few options for submitting the batch job, all with an option to halt_on_error.
-The most common option :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit_all` provides a simple interface that will perform all the individual step by default (e.g., request create and upload, poll for status, retrieve errors, and submit files).
+The most common option :py:meth:`~tcex.tcex_ti_batch.TcExBatch.submit_all` provides a simple interface that will perform all the individual step by default (e.g., request create and upload, poll for status, retrieve errors, and submit files).
 When using this method it is possible to control the halt_on_error behavior for each step using global overrides.

 .. code-block:: python
     :linenos: